whowechina/iidx_pico/README.md

   * Silicone tube is to connect the turntable and the keyboard.
 Ribbon cable needs to go through the tube.
 You need a 7mm or 8mm hole punch to make holes on the silicone tube, to match the hooks at both turntable base and the keyboard sides.

 ### Notes on Hall Effect version
-* You need to use 704 RTV silicone adhesive to secure the magnetic switch to the PCB, to prevent it wobbling.
+* For Kailh Star Mini, you need to use 704 RTV silicone adhesive to secure the magnetic switch to the PCB, to prevent it wobbling.
 * Calibration must be done in the command line interface.
 * Travel distance for triggering and reset can be configured only in the command line interface.
 They're stored in profile, which means, you can switch between different profiles and have different triggering settings for each profile.